ml-explore/mlx-swift/Source/MLX/Documentation.docc/Articles/running-on-ios.md

 It may be interesting to print the current memory statistics during evaluation if you want to see performance over time.

-Decreasing this number to 0 will result in decreased performance due to the lack of buffer reuse, but it will also result in smaller memory use.
+Decreasing the cache limit to 0 will result in decreased performance due to the lack of buffer reuse, but it will also result in smaller memory use.
 Tune this value for your needs.